All About Marriage and Family Therapists

 - Relationship Counselor

-There were about 41,500 jobs for Marriage and Family Therapist in 2016 (in the United States).
+In 2016, there was an estimated number of 41,500 jobs in the United States for Marriage and Family Therapist.
 New jobs are being produced at a rate of 23.4% which is above the national average.
 The Bureau of Labor Statistics predicts 9,700 new jobs for Marriage and Family Therapist by 2026.
 Due to new job openings and attrition, there will be an average of 5,700 job openings in this field each year.

 The states with the most job growth for Marriage & Family Therapist are Utah, Arizona, and North Dakota.
 Watch out if you plan on working in New Jersey, South Dakota, or Illinois.
 These states have the worst job growth for this type of profession.